dividedmind/statistics-done-wrong/pseudoreplication.rst

 in the growing shoots of grasses are responsible for the start of the reproductive season in cute furry mammals which eat those grasses.
-You propose an experiment: place some animals in the lab, feeding half ordinary food and the other half food mixed with the grasses.
-Wait to see if their reproductive cycle starts early.
+You propose an experiment: place some animals in the lab, feeding half ordinary food and the other half food mixed with the grasses, then wait to see if their reproductive cycle starts early.

 But some research suggests that the reproductive cycles of mammals can synchronize if they live in groups.
 Your control group isn't independent of the